Work rights and responsibility

-When it comes to work rights, international students have same rights like local Australian.
-So if you feel that you have been exploited and not fairly treated at work, you can contact Fairwork Ombudsman to discuss about your situation.
+When it comes to working rights, international students have the same rights as local Australian.
+So if you feel that you have been exploited and not fairly treated at work, you can contact Fairwork Ombudsman to discuss your situation.

 Fairwork is a governing body that looks after the workers in Australia.
 Below are some of the basic rights that you are entitled to working in Australia.

 From 1 January 2010, all employees in the national workplace relations system receive 10 basic minimum entitlements known as the National Employment Standards (NES).
 The NES include: